arnavdantuluri/RLHF/README.md

 3B can be comfortably run on 8 A100 40GB gpu; will test 7B model soon<br />
 PPO config contains the main training config parameters.
 I load it directly in the script and modify it within the code<br />
 Read through the code and run a test run before using.<br />
+Now supports TRL and PEFT.
+Modified version of TRL might be able to support LLaMa but need to test this further. <br/>
 Have Fun and enjoy RLHF :)<br />